BakerNet/personal-site/blog/leaving_leadership.md

 ## Head of Engineering Role {#head-of-engineering-role}

-My journey as Head of Engineering has been a dynamic path of continuous growth and learning.
+My journey as Head of Engineering was a dynamic path of continuous growth and learning.
 To make sense of it, I’ve divided this period into distinct 'eras,' each marked by its own challenges, milestones, and lessons.

 ### Early Days {#early-days}

 When I first took over as the Head of Engineering at Multi Media LLC, we had a Matrix organization structure where Software Engineers were directly reporting to PMs for day-to-day work and management, but they also all indirectly reported to me.
 This meant I had a couple dozen "direct" reports, but management did not take a large amount of my time.

-During this period, I did have a great impact on developer experience and processes.
-We moved to a containerized development environment, which improved onboarding by ordered of magnitude.
-I made some meaningful improvements to developer experience on the frontend.
+During this period, I had a great impact on developer experience and processes.
+We moved to a containerized development environment, which improved onboarding by orders of magnitude.
 I worked on improving other aspects of our onboarding process.
+I made some meaningful improvements to developer experience on the frontend as well.
 I started meeting with our QA leaders to address issues and improve efficiency.
 I also of course performed 1-on-1's with engineers to support their growth and development.

 When I took over, I immediately tackled some outdated policies.
 Some examples:
-- We had policy of not adding code comments
+- We had a policy of not adding code comments
-- Engineers were required to set styles directly using DOM API instead of CSS/SCSS
+- Engineers were required to set styles for TypeScript components directly using DOM API instead of CSS/SCSS
 - We supported all browsers back to IE8
-  - This required many polyfills and avoiding modern CSS but provided no revenue Changes to policies like these had a meaningful positive impact on productivity.
+  - This required many polyfills and avoiding modern CSS but provided no revenue

+Changes to policies like these had a meaningful positive impact on productivity.

 We had not invested in upgrading our dependencies in years.
 We were still on Python 2 our version of Django was 2 years past LTS.
 I ensured we had resources to bring our tech stack into the modern age.
 I directly contributed to these efforts on the frontend.